 Our Scout Oath reminds us to keep ourselves physically strong.
 The use of smokeless or smoking tobacco, including vaping and E-cigarettes adversely affects the body and causes cancer.
 Because of the ever-present wildland fire danger, smoking is not permitted on Philmont trails.
-If adults must smoke in the backcountry, do it in an established camp near an unused fire ring.
-No smoking is permitted in Camping Headquarters except the designated area: back room of Advisors Lounge.
-Please refer to : www.scouting.org/health-and-safety/gss/gss04/.
+If adults must smoke in the backcountry, do so in an established camp near an unused fire ring.
+Smoking is not permitted in Camping Headquarters except in the designated area of the Advisors Lounge.
+Please refer to: www.scouting.org/health-and-safety/gss/gss04/.